OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 (mapping ISO and other terms and references in Appendix A)

-(editors note: ISO privacy framework should be references, but not used as source of terms as terms should be consent centric not ISO centric, and this spec should be an independently usable with all of the terms defined )
+(editors note: ISO privacy framework should be references, but not used as source of terms as terms should be consent receipt centric not ISO 29100 centric, and this spec should be an independently usable with all of the terms defined )

 * **Consent Receipt (CR)**
 	A record of a personal information consent transaction.

 * **Explicit Consent**
-	 Refers to explicit action taken by users in which consent is expressed, but, it is also in reference te explicitly stated purpose.
-This can be extended by an explicit reference to  authoritative policy and scope.
-Required to make a compliance claim with an MVCR.
-I.e. A box was ticked, or an 'I agree' button pressed in relation to listed purpose or purpose category
+	 Refers to explicit action taken by users in which consent is expressed, but, it is also in reference to explicitly stated purpose.
+I.e. A box was ticked, or an 'I agree' button pressed in relation to listed purpose or purpose category.
+In this specification, explicit elements can be extended i.e. by an explicit reference to  authoritative policy and operational scope.

 * ** Non-Explicit Consent **
  (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to conformance, and makes no compliance claims, but can demonstrate conformance with MVCR using defined consent types.

-* ** Explicit Consent Reference **  is comprised of the fields that are linked directly to an authoritative reference to ; consent regulation, privacy principles, other consent standards, or industry best practices.
-For example: United Kingdom Privacy Laws are used as a conformance example for this specification.
+* ** Explicit Consent Reference **
+  is described by a direct link  to a law or authoritative reference to; consent regulation, privacy principles, other consent standards, or industry best practices.

-* **EXPRESS consent** - has a history, it refers to the context of a PI Subject making an unambigous agreement as to consent.  so it is concievable that a consent can be  expressed  and contain explicit references to also be compliant  (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)
+* **EXPRESS consent** - has a history, it refers to the context of a PI Subject making an unambigous agreement as to consent.  so it is conceivable that a consent can be  expressed  and contain explicit references to also be compliant  (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)

 * **Explicit Purpose:** Explicit is  used in this specification for how purpose is explicitly specified,  each purpose, contains a set of data attributes, with an explicit consent preference, i.e.  a  single purpose with a single check box.

 * **Explicit sharing:**  The degree  that sharing is specified can be explicit.
 This would include listing the 3rd party, a link to the contract in which the 3rd party has agreed to abide by this consent, and the duration of sharing can be explicitly specified

-* **Explicit Technical Scope:** in this specification also refers to technical scopes, in that each scope is separately defined  as to be explicit)

 * ** OPT-IN or OPT-OUT Consent **
-To opt in to provide consent for a core consent requiremnt or purpose preference, to opt out of implied consent or an implied preference.
+To opt in to provide consent for a core consent requirement or purpose preference, to opt out of implied consent or an implied preference.

 * **Individual**
 	see PII Principal in ISO/IEC 29100:2011.